The results closely reflected the exit polls conducted by a Georgian television channel.

-Here is our guide with what you need to know.
+Here is our guide to the rest of the election.

-Salome Zurabishvili: Some say the former foreign minister is the favourite to win the race to be Georgia’s next president.
+Salome Zurabishvili: Some said Zurabishvili, another former Georgian foreign minister, was the favourite to win the race to be the country's next president.

-Officially she’s independent but her cause could be helped by the endorsement she received by the ruling Georgian Dream party.
+Officially she was independent but her cause could have been helped by the endorsement she received by the ruling Georgian Dream party, founded by former Georgian prime minister Bidzina Ivanishvili.

-This is despite courting controversy by claiming that Georgia started a war with Russia a decade ago.
+This was despite courting controversy by claiming that Georgia started a war with Russia a decade ago.

 “Her trademark is her sharp and crude remarks,” said Max Fras, an expert on Georgia and visiting fellow at the London School of Economics’ European Institute.